ItsAsbreuk/itsa-mojitonthefly/README.md

 ```
 The next utilitymethods are available:

     * Y.mojito.pjax.setContainer(container); // set default container (parentNode)
     * Y.mojito.pjax.setCacheTime(sec); // set default cachetime
     * Y.mojito.pjax.emptyCache(); // empty cache, forcing to reload the mojit from the server
     * Y.mojito.pjax.pjaxAvailable(); // boolean: if pjax can be used (only if HTML5-history is available)
     * Y.mojito.pjax.simulateAnchorClick(anchornode); // simulate an anchorclick through Pjax, is a better simulation than a nodeclick, for the classnames and history-state are updated

-Events:
+_Events:_
-Pjax will file the event 'pjax' on the Y-instance.
+Pjax will file the `pjax-event` on the Y-instance.
 The eventobject has the properties:
     * uri (anchornode's href)
     * targetnode (anchornode)
     * fromhistory (whether the pjac is initiated by history's back/foreward button)

 Usage step 4:
 -------------

 Because Mojits are defined dynamicly, the also are removed dynamicly.
 You MUST make sure to handle Mojit-destruction well!
-This addon makes advantage of a "destructor"-method,
+This addon makes advantage of a `destructor()`-method,
 that can be defined inside the binder.
 This destructor
-should also be called from within onRefreshView().
+should also be called from within `onRefreshView()`.

-The destructor-method is not officially part of Mojito, but
+The `destructor`-method is not officially part of Mojito, but
 Y.Node.loadMojit() and Y.mojito.pjax will call it before removing
-(if present).
+(should the destructor is defined).

 The destructor should be defined within the Mojits who are to be executed, not
-the masterone who controls the logic (as specified in step 3).
+the masterMojit who controls the logic (as specified in _Step 3_).

-example:
+`example:`
 ```js
 YUI.add('scrollview-binder-index', function(Y, NAME) {